Go down to Lloyd’s Captains Register

 However, there had also been another strand of investigation held separately and Murray’s actions in many respects, had been confirmatory.
 In 1836 a Select Committee of the House of Commons was appointed to look into the causes of the inordinate number of shipwrecks which were occurring.
 Excluding the East India Company, which had a significantly better record, the evidence (running to 267 pages of main text with about the same in appendices) was absolutely damning.
 One of its many recommendations was professional examination of seamen officers.
 Incidentally, there was a second Select Committee which reported twice in 1843 and was also devoted to shipwrecks, primarily dealing with steam-vessels.

 As already stated on the main page of this guide the first and very limited experiment in certification was a scheme of voluntary examinations for foreign-going masters and mates, beginning in 1845.
 This appears to have been set up pre-emptively by the ‘Board of Trade’, which at this stage had no remit for mercantile activities, although the idea may have been the Admiralty’s.
 Anyway, this configuration lasted until 1850.
-(Very little of the original documentation survives.)

 By 1849 there too was sustained interest from within the Board of Trade.
 With far more knowledgeable and balanced analysis than that of the Foreign Office, Sir Denis le Marchant argued for wholesale improvements in the Merchant Service, under the supervision of a proposed department of the Board of Trade.
 With the loss of influence of the once great monopolistic state authorised mercantile companies and the subsequent rise of ‘small’ shipowners, market forces had prevailed unchecked and had forced down remuneration of ships’ officers.
 This more than anything, Marchant maintained, was the reason why better classes of intelligent and educated young men had tended to look for more lucrative professions ashore and in their stead, the new breed of shipowners chose the cheapest ‘commanders’ they could get.
 These were described as very often illiterate men without any knowledge of navigation, often alcoholics and cruel.
 Some, as the 1836 report on shipwrecks eloquently proves, also were exceedingly young and/or had little practical experience or knowledge of seamanship!